The Orientation of D E C A Y’s Political Views

 Robert: On your blog you state that you do not believe in nationalism.
 Do you see the future as a series of independent city states or tribes and diasporas competing for power?

 Decay: Predicting the future is difficult, but I suspect that the United States of America will officially exist for the remainder of my lifetime.
 It’s possible that its control over regions and municipalities might weaken.
 Local and state governments are already defying the feds by legalizing cannabis and declaring “sanctuary cities”.
+Because of this, more and more people seem to be producing their own cannabis.
+They’re making use of modern machinery, like this rosin press, to grow their own cannabis extracts for recreational purpose, whilst others may be more interested in the medical marijuana industry.
+Due to the new equipment, we’re also seeing a rise in businesses managing every aspect of cannabis production, including retail seed to sale, which has led to economic growth in these regions and helped change the landscape and perception of cannabis, and are backed by the research and activism of groups such as Cannabis Talk Network, alongside many doctors who are increasingly keen to allow the general public access to the health benefits of the drug.
+To be honest, I know of quite a few people who use cannabis for both recreational and medicinal purposes and they claim that it has a number of unique health benefits.
+For example, one of my friends lives in Canada and he claims that using the mango haze strain of cannabis has helped with his insomnia.
+But what are the wider implications of cannabis legalization?
+Well, some people think that all of this is done in defiance of federal stances in many instances.
 We’re also seeing the formations of “megaregions”, which are capable of going behind the back of the federal government in order to strike up agreements with foreign political entities.
 This could portend the rise of the city-state in response to the waning influence of an increasingly overscaled and dysfunctional federal government.
 I do get the impression that the feds are less capable of accomplishing impressive feats in comparison to a half century ago.
 I’m not confident that it could build the interstate highway system from scratch.
 It has lost control of foreign countries that were once puppet states, and it’s record of winning wars within the past half century is fairly lackluster.
 That said, I don’t think municipalities are very functional either.
 New York City took a decade to build two miles of the first phase of the Second Avenue Subway, now regarded as the most expensive subway line in the world.
 I see less efficacy on every organizational level of society, both public and private, and I’m not entirely sure what the result of that will be in 10-20 years, beyond the probability that society will be less of a well-oiled smooth functioning machine than it was a half century ago.

 Robert: If we have independent city states do you predict they will be futuristic sci-fi metropolis’s or more Luddite and agrarian?
 Or perhaps both?